The storyteller began:

 “One day, a new two-legged animal came to the forest.
-A very smart one indeed, but very frightened and greedy.
+A very smart animal, indeed, but a very frightened, self-centered, and greedy one.

 The new animal took the trees and the land and streams.
 They wanted it all for themselves.

-Little by little they killed the beavers because they were disrupting what they considered their own stream.
-That was just as well with them because they wanted their fur to sell.
-Their pelts would be made into coats, hats, and other fanciful uses, fetching a pretty penny at market.
+Little by little they killed the beavers because they were disrupting what they considered to be their own stream.
+And, they wanted their fur to sell.
+Their pelts would be made into coats, hats, and other fanciful or practical uses, fetching a pretty penny at market.

 Life grew even harder for the poor beaver tribe as the two-leggeds began to cut down more and more trees near the streams.
-They needed those trees for their dams and homes and food!
+They needed those trees for their dams, their homes, and food!
 How could they protect their family or have a good nights rest?
 How would they feed them?

 Time went by and the two-leggeds kept on killing the beavers.
-They killed many other animals too, especially the beaver’s predators (who quite scared them).
-In time, the beavers and even their predators were gone.
+They killed many other animals too, especially the beaver’s predators.
+(They found them quite scary).
+In time, the beavers and predators were gone.
 None were left alive.

 The forest grew sparse and quiet.
 The ponds were gone.
-The two-leggeds took much of the water.
-It left other animals that needed the ponds, trees, and streams without water, food, and shelter.
-It was very hard times for the animals that remained, and many did not survive.
-First it one animal was gone, and then another who had depended on the first .”
+The two-leggeds left other animals without food or habitat.
+It was very hard times for the animals that still remained, and many did not survive.
+First one animal was gone and then another who had depended on the first .”

 “What a horrible story!”, lamented the listeners.
 “What a dangerous thing it is to loose the forest’s diversity!”
-Some hung their heads and many of them shed tears.
+Some hung their heads.
+Many shed tears.

 “Yes, it is”, said the storyteller, “but I am not finished yet”.

 “This all took place over centuries.
 During this time, the two-leggeds also took over other forests throughout the world, doing the same thing everywhere they went.
-As they did, the great balance of the forests, or might I say, the very metabolism of the living wild-lands, and even the earth herself became horribly disturbed.
+As they did, the great balance of the forests, the the living wild-lands, and even the earth herself became horribly disturbed.
 Very few natural forests remained in the great balance.
-It began to be worrisome.
+It began to be dreadfully worrisome.

-Even the two-leggeds began to see what had happened and began trying to fix the problems.
-They found other beaver tribes in the world and brought them to the forest.”
+Even the two-leggeds saw what had happened and began trying to fix the problems.
+They found other beaver tribes in the world and brought them to their forest.”